davidde/gatsby-theme-simpwa/README.md

     that triggers the sidebar.

-## Customization
+# Customization
 Customization is fairly simple due to a modular approach to styling/theming.

 > Even the theme 's got themes!

-These themes are defined in the scss partial `_vars.scss` in `/src/components/main/`.
+These subthemes are defined in the scss partial `_vars.scss` in `/src/components/main/`.
-You can shadow this file together with the main `layout.scss` and modify the themes, or create your own themes altogether!
+You can shadow this file together with the main `layout.scss` and modify the subtheme variables, or create your own subthemes altogether!